 ABC & Co.

 Certified Public Accountants (Practising) [or Certified Public Accountants]

-[Address]
+[Auditor's Address]

 Date

-\ insert 2 other dates in the year selected by the auditor for performing the procedures on checking compliance provided that the intervening period between such dates is not shorter than 3 months.
+^{} insert 2 other dates in the year selected by the auditor for performing the procedures on checking compliance provided that the intervening period between such dates is not shorter than 3 months.

-Example 3 - auditor's report on an applicant trustee's compliance with prescribed capital adequacy requirements pursuant to section 18 of the Mandatory Provident Fund Schemes (General) Regulation - unqualified conclusion
+Example 3 - auditor's report on an applicant trustee's compliance with prescribed capital adequacy requirements pursuant to section 18 of the Mandatory Provident Fund Schemes (General) Regulation - unqualified opinion

-INDEPENDENT AUDITOR'S REPORT TO THE DIRECTORS OF XYZ LIMITED ("the Company") PURSUANT TO SECTION 18 OF THE MANDATORY PROVIDENT FUND SCHEMES (GENERAL) REGULATION
+INDEPENDENT AUDITOR'S ASSURANCE REPORT PURSUANT TO SECTION 18 OF THE MANDATORY PROVIDENT FUND SCHEMES (GENERAL) REGULATION